Faddi786/PFEPL-Electron-Project/README.md

     •	Perform metadata analysis.

-    •	Generate:

-PDF report for the pilot.

-Back office statistics with sample images.
+    •	Generate: PDF report for the pilot and Back office statistics with sample images.

 5. Web Dashboard (Version 2):